 - Please note there is no need to wear or bring a hat as one will be provided prior to the first day of camp

-For the first day of camp, campers will wear their Braves Camp jersey and hat with the pants they wear that morning.
-At the conclusion of Monday's camp day, campers will be sent home with their full Braves Camp uniform - jersey, pants, hat, socks, and belt.
-On Tuesday, and for the remainder of the camp session, campers should wear their full Braves Camp uniform each day.
+For the first day of camp, ballplayers will wear their Braves Camp jersey and hat with the pants they wear that morning.
+At the conclusion of Monday's camp day, players participating in the World Series Experience will receive a bag with the remaining components of the official Braves Camp uniform by Mizuno - pants, belt, and socks.
+For the remainder of the camp session, ballplayers should wear their Braves Camp uniform each day.